wassimk/dotfiles/README.md

 ./install.sh
 ```

-That will install all of the key bits of software I use for development _(some of which these dotfiles rely on)_.
+That will install all of the software I use for development _(many of which these dotfiles rely on)_.

-## Maintenance
+#### Maintenance

-The `install.sh` script can be ran anytime to also update the same set of tools.
+The [`install.sh`](install.sh) script can be rerun anytime since it updates installed software.

-The `dotfiles.sh` script can be ran anytime to reload and add new dotfiles.
-It gets ran at the end
+The [`dotfiles.sh`](dotfiles.sh) script can be rerun anytime to reload and add new dotfiles.
+It gets run at the end
-of installs.
-It will prompt you before it does anything destructive.
+of the install script.
+Also, it will prompt before it does anything destructive.

-**Note:** If you copy this repo please change the `gitconfig` file to use your name and email rather than mine.
+**Note:** If you copy this repository, you must change the gitconfig file to use your name, email, and commit signing key rather than mine.